 Next, collect a list of every member of the population, and assign each member to a stratum.

 You must ensure that each stratum is mutually exclusive (there is no overlap between them), but that together, they contain the entire population.

-Combining these characteristics, you have six groups in total.
+Combining these characteristics, you have nine groups in total.
 Each graduate must be assigned to exactly one group.

 Step 3: Decide on the sample size for each stratum